apache/fury-site/docs/guide/java/json-support.md

 input.
 The buffer setting does not limit output size.
 Builder changes after `build()` do not mutate an existing runtime.

-In a GraalVM native image, runtime code generation and asynchronous compilation are automatically disabled.
+In a GraalVM native image, runtime compilation and asynchronous compilation are unavailable.
+Configurations returned by a reachable `ForyJsonProvider` use codecs generated while the image is built; other configurations use interpreted codecs with build-time-prepared access metadata.
 Every other builder option keeps the behavior described above.

 ## Annotations